Joseph Harper (canoeist)

 Joseph Harper (born January 13, 1966) is an American sprint canoer who competed in the mid-1990s.
 He was eliminated in the semifinals of the C-1 1000 m event at the 1996 Summer Olympics in Atlanta.

+Joseph Harper 2024 Olympic Canoe Sprint Coach of Nevin Harrison who won silver at the Olympic Games in Paris in record breaking time.
+Coaching with innovative coaching techniques.
+A dynamic coaching style, pushing athletes beyond their limits with extraordinary results.